TheRog-007/RogsTextAdventure_COBOL/README.md

 Why no C++ version?
 Well because C# is basically in many ways the same!
 (Might do it later on..)

-This was the hardest to do in many ways as .Net concepts like lists do not exist, classes are not fully suppored and not supported at all by OpenCOBOLIDe!
+This was the hardest to do in many ways as .Net concepts like "lists" do not exist, classes are not fully suppored in COBOL (for security reasons) and not supported at all by OpenCOBOLIDe as it uses the 2012 standard!

+Also COBOL like Python has no native GUI as it runs usually on mainframes which made thing more interesting..

 Was a nice challenge :)